anavstasiia-boop/python-task-manager/README.md

 # Python Task Manager
-A command-line task management application written in Python.
+A command- line task management application written in Python.

 ## Overview
 The program allows users to create tasks, assign priorities, mark tasks as completed and view basic task statistics.
 Task data is saved to a text file so that tasks remain available when the program is restarted.